 8.3.1.5 Stay in attendance throughout any discharge of nitrous oxide.
 Warn others of danger, ensure no one in the vicinity is working in cellars, basements or trenches and consider initial downwind evacuation for at least 500 m.

-8.3.1.6Keep material out of water sources and sewers.
+8.3.1.6 Keep material out of water sources and sewers.
 Attempt to stop leak if without undue personnel hazard.
 Use water spray to knockdown vapours.

 8.4 Waste disposal

 8.4.1 Environmental Issues

 8.4.1.1 N2O gives rise to NO on reaction with O atoms and this NO reacts with ozone.
-As a result it is the main naturally occurring regulatory of stratospheric ozone.
+As a result, it is the main naturally occurring regulatory of stratospheric ozone.
 It is a major green house gas and air pollutant.
-It has 265 to 310 times more impact per unit mass than CO2.
+It has 265 times to 310 times more impact per unit mass than CO2.

 8.4.1.2 The emission of nitrous oxide from commercial production is estimated to be approximately 1 percent of total emissions.
 In some parts of the world the releases of nitrous oxide to the atmosphere are restricted by regulation.